rafael-g-depaulo/vault-RPG/R20/Compiled/Classes/Class - Channeler.md

 - **+2PM:** increase the damage by +1d6.
 - **+3PM:** increase the radius by 1sqr.

-### Enemies Abound (3 MP)
-<div class="spell-tags">trickery ilusion unholy occult</div>

-*3rd Circle*
-- **Execução:** Action
-- **Alcance:** 120 feet
-- **Alvo:** DURATION: Concentration
-- **Resistência:** INT
-___

-You reach into the mind of one creature you can see and force it to make an Intelligence saving throw.
-A creature automatically succeeds if it is immune to being frightened.
-On a failed save, the target loses the ability to distinguish friend from foe, regarding all creatures it can see as enemies until the spell ends.
-Each time the target takes damage, it can repeat the saving throw, ending the effect on itself on a success.Whenever the affected creature chooses another creature as a target, it must choose the target at random from among the creatures it can see within range of the attack, spell, or other ability it's using.
-If an enemy provokes an opportunity attack from the affected creature, the creature must make that attack if it is able to.

-- **+0 PM:** Placeholder.

 ### Energy Blast (0 MP)
 <div class="spell-tags">energy evocation thaumaturgy</div>